+Chimney breasts and fireplaces None.
 Internal decorations Visually inspected.

-Paper, paint and tiles.
+Wallpaper, paint and textured plaster coatings.
+Cellars None.

-Cellars N/A

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box

-located in a hall cupboard.

-Gas N/A
+Electricity is from the mains grid with the meter advised to be in the former garage external cupboard.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+There is no mains gas supply.
+The property has a private oil fuel supply with a storage tank located in the rear garden.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements at ground floor comprise a two piece coloured suite within the cloakroom and a three piece suite within the en-suite shower room.
-At first floor level there is bathroom with wash hand basin and separate WC.
+There is a PVC cold water storage tank within the roof void.
+The sanitary arrangements comprise a four piece white suite in the bath/shower room and two piece white suite in the ground floor cloakroom.

-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by way of electric convector heaters.
-There is a hot water storage tank within a hall cupboard.